Account settings and security

 *May 26th, 2024*

-Our monitoring infrastructure is the biggest operating cost and most important piece of the Phare Uptime product.
-As we perform millions of monitoring checks from many regions around the world, this infrastructure should be scalable, efficient and more importantly reliable.
-As we grew over the past few months, our previous solution based on [AWS Lambda](https://aws.amazon.com/lambda/) started to show its limit in terms of performance and cost, forcing us to look for an alternative solution.
+Phare's monitoring infrastructure is the biggest operating cost and most important piece of the Phare Uptime product.
+As Phare performs millions of monitoring checks from many regions around the world, this infrastructure should be scalable, efficient, and most importantly reliable.
+As the platform grew over the past few months, the previous solution based on [AWS Lambda](https://aws.amazon.com/lambda/) started to show its limits in terms of performance and cost, forcing a search for an alternative solution.

-Today we migrated all monitoring checks to a newly written infrastructure based on [Cloudflare workers](https://workers.cloudflare.com/).
-This solution allows us to maintain our generous free plan and a competitive price for our paid customers.
+Phare has migrated all monitoring checks to a newly written infrastructure based on [Cloudflare workers](https://workers.cloudflare.com/).
+This solution helps maintain a generous free plan and competitive pricing for paid customers.

 ## Alert policies API